SnailyDev/Viney/docs/CONTRIBUTING.md

 ## Getting Help

-If you need help or have questions, feel free to reach out by opening an issue or contacting us at [support@vinex.com](mailto:support@vinex.com).
+If you need help or have questions, feel free to reach out by opening an issue or contacting us at [andrei-mihai.lupu@legitimid.eu](mailto:andrei-mihai.lupu@legitimid.eu).

-Thank you for contributing to Vinex!
+Thank you for contributing to Viney!

 ## Access to the Repository

 Since this repository is private, you will need to be granted access to contribute.
 Please follow these steps:

-1. Request access by contacting us at [support@vinex.com](mailto:support@vinex.com) with your GitHub username and a brief description of your interest in contributing.
+1. Request access by emailing us at [andrei-mihai.lupu@legitimid.eu](mailto:andrei-mihai.lupu@legitimid.eu).
-2. Once you have been granted access, you can follow the contribution guidelines outlined above.
+2. Once granted access, you will receive an invitation to join the repository.

-We appreciate your understanding and look forward to your contributions!
+3. Accept the invitation to start contributing.